Watership Down (2018 TV series): Production

-In July 2014, it was announced that BBC would be airing a new animated serial of Watership Down based on the 1972 novel and the 1978 film.
+In July 2014, it was announced that the BBC would be airing a new animated serial of Watership Down based on the 1972 novel and the 1978 film.
 In April 2016, it was announced that the series would be a co-production between BBC and Netflix, and would consist of four one hour episodes.
 The series has a budget of £20 million.
 The rest of the voice cast was announced in November 2018.

 Release

 Originally set for release on 25 December 2018, Watership Down was released on 22 December 2018, on BBC One in the UK and on 23 December 2018 on Netflix, internationally.
+In Germany, the series was released on DVD in Region 2, despite not being released in the UK.